 - Use of some form of intrauterine device (IUD), which is a kind of contraceptive

-Fibroids, benign tumors made up of muscular and fibrous tissue
+- Fibroids, benign tumors made up of muscular and fibrous tissue

-Problems with blood clotting
+- Problems with blood clotting

-Polyps, small (usually benign) growths with a stalk that protrude from a mucous membrane (yeah, sounds pretty weird to us too!)
+- Polyps, small (usually benign) growths with a stalk that protrude from a mucous membrane (yeah, sounds pretty weird to us too!)

-Chronic medical conditions (like thyroid problems, for example)
+- Chronic medical conditions (like thyroid problems, for example)

 Unusual BleedingUnusual bleeding is when you bleed outside of your cycle.
 Just like heavy bleeding and irregular periods, it’s a good idea to talk to your doctor aboutyour bleeding symptoms if they just seem to come out of the blue.

 Is Heavy Menstrual Bleeding Dangerous?Any heavy bleeding can cause you to lose iron, which will leave you feeling weak and tired.
 Sometimes you might have dark, thick blood on your heaviestflow days, but if you don’t usually bleed heavily, or it lasts longer than usual, it’s time to head to the doctor.
 Heavy bleeding beyond what’s usual foryou is definitely a medical emergency.

 - ACOG Pamphlet 95 : Abnormal uterine bleeding